kesleeNcrypto/Blue-Team-Detection-Lab/README.md

 ## Why This Matters

++.
 This lab simulates real SOC workflows including detection, alert validation, and attacker observation under constrained conditions.
 It emphasizes decision-making, signal validation, and operational realism beyond theoretical or tool-only learning.

++.
+This lab is one layer of a broader security engineering portfolio spanning endpoint detection, cloud security posture management, and AI-powered threat intelligence automation."

 ---
 ## Resume-Ready Highlights